4 other leading exchanges that offer fiat-to-crypto and crypto-to-crypto trading.

 - User interface.
 Next, consider the platform’s user interface and how it compares to Bithumb’s trading page – is it easier or harder to understand and navigate?

 - Platform security.
 Find out what security measures each platform has in place to protect your funds against hacking and theft.
-Cold storage of customer funds and two-factor authentication are important, while it’s also a good idea to check whether an exchange is insured.
+Cold storage of customer funds and 2-factor authentication are important, while it’s also a good idea to check whether an exchange is insured.

 - Customer support.
 Finally, do some research to find out how responsive and helpful each exchange’s customer support team is.
 Being able to access help quickly when you have a problem with your account is essential.

 Check out our crypto exchange guide for more tips on how to choose the right platform.

 If you like the features that Bithumb has to offer, why not see how it stacks up against the other exchanges listed in this article?
 By comparing fees, supported currencies, security measures and a range of other features, you’ll be able to choose a trading platform that offers everything you need.

 Disclosure: At the time of writing, the author holds ADA, ICX, IOTA and XLM.